 - US Copyright Law and AI-Generated Text: Recent guidance from the US Copyright Office, as outlined in their January 29, 2025, report on “Copyright and Artificial Intelligence, Part 2: Copyrightability,” states that outputs of generative AI can be protected by copyright only where a human author has determined sufficient expressive elements (US Copyright Office AI Report Part 2).
 This includes situations where a human-authored work is perceptible in the AI output or where a human makes creative arrangements or modifications, but not merely providing prompts.
 A report or article, for example, that is generated entirely based on a query with no further human input in the creation process seems unlikely to be copyrightable, as it lacks significant human authorship.

-- Ownership and User Rights: If a given user commissions a report, for example, through interaction with AI, research suggests that user likely has the right to use the output as he or she sees fit.
+- Ownership and User Rights: If a given user commissions a report, for example, through interaction with AI, research suggests that user may likely have the right to use the output as he or she sees fit.
 The USF Libraries guide on AI tools indicates that if the terms of use do not address further uses of AI-generated material, the user is free to use it.
 However, this is a gray area, as AI-generated content’s ownership is still debated, with some arguing the user who provides the prompt may be considered the author, while others see it as public domain if no human creativity is involved.

 - Comparison to AI-Generated Images: AI-generated images have been more widely litigated, such as the March 18, 2025, US appeals court ruling that AI-generated art without human input cannot be copyrighted (US appeals court rejects copyrights for AI-generated art lacking ‘human’ creator).
 AI-generated text follows similar principles, however.
 The case of the graphic novel “Zarya of the Dawn” showed that the selection and arrangement of AI-generated images could be copyrighted, but the images themselves could not (Baylor University Libraries AI Copyright FAQ).
 This suggests that if a user were to arrange or edit a research report creatively, the user might claim copyright, but reposting it as-is doesn’t involve such creativity.